Road to Morocco: Legacy

 In an NPR interview, Middle East expert Dr. Jack Shaheen of Southern Illinois University cites Road to Morocco as "one of the most stereotypical films ever to come out of Hollywood."
 The films themselves were spoofing the popular adventure movies of the time, however.

 History

-Road to Morocco featured the first affectionate interracial kiss ((between Bob Hope and Dona Drake) in film.
-Previously in 1934, the movie Java Head had an quick kiss between married characters Anna Mae Wong and Gerrit Ammidon.
+Road to Morocco featured the first affectionate interracial kiss (between Bob Hope and Dona Drake) in film.
+Previously in 1934, the movie Java Head had a quick kiss between married characters Anna Mae Wong and Gerrit Ammidon.